ekumenlabs/training_notes_gazebo_ros_2019/lucas_scheinkerman/ROS_investigation.md

 ![rqt_graph with namespace modification](media/screen_with_ns.png)

 We can see that now the `keyboard_teleop'` node is included in the `/create1/` namespace and is communicated with other nodes which are subscribed or to the `/create1/cmd_vel` topic.

+## ROS services

+Services are a another type of communication between nodes which works in a slighlty different way than the publish/subscribe paradigm.
+The two entities that participate in the services are called __Server__ and __Client__.
+As opposed to the publish/subscribe paradigm which creates topics that exist indefinitely and which don't need a transmitter and a reciever for existing, this kind of communication is based on a request/reply exchange of messages.
+Once the request has been replied (which means that the service requested has been provided), the communication ends.
+This means it's a one-time communication.